jasonacox/pypowerwall/examples/vitals/README.md

 * Work in Progress
 * API Endpoint on Powerwall: /api/devices/vitals (protobuf binary payload)
-* Output from this script is the walk through the vital data points and a combined JSON payload.
+* Output from this script is a list of vital data points from all Tesla Energy Powerwall devices and a resulting combined JSON payload.

 ## Requirements

 Tesla is using a protobuf response for this API.
-That requires the necessary protobuf definition and libraries:
+This requires the necessary protobuf definition and libraries:

 Install the protobuf python module:

 ```bash
 # Install protobuf
 pip install protobuf